Studio 150

-Studio 150 is the seventh album by British artist Paul Weller.
+Studio 150 is the seventh solo studio album by English singer-songwriter Paul Weller.
 It comprises covers of songs by a variety of artists, and showcases Weller's myriad musical influences.
 It was named after the small Amsterdam studio in which it was recorded.
-It entered the charts at #2.
+Released in September 2004, it entered the UK Albums Chart at No. 2, its overall peak position.